MithraArch/arch-installation/INSTALL-README.md

 ## Checking UEFI or Legacy file system

->If this directory exists then it is EFI/UEFI system, if not then it is Legacy/MBR
+>If this directory exists then your system is EFI/UEFI enabled, if not then it is Legacy/MBR

 `ls /sys/firmware/efi/efivars`

-You need to create a +512M partition for UEFI or SKIP this step.
+You need to create a +512M partition for UEFI.
+Skip if non-UEFI

 >Partition Type :- EFI System